-Dr. Babak Azizzadeh, the founder and Director of The Facial Paralysis Institute, is a Facial Plastic & Reconstructive Surgeon who is deeply committed to the treatment of individuals with facial paralysis and Bell’s palsy.
-He is board-certified by the American Board of Facial Plastic & Reconstructive Surgery and the American Board of Otolaryngology-Head & Neck Surgery.
+Dr. Babak Azizzadeh is the founder and Director of The Facial Paralysis Institute a well-known facial paralysis center.
+He is a facial plastic and reconstructive surgeon who treats individuals dealing with facial paralysis and Bell’s palsy.
+Dr. Azizzadeh is board-certified by the American Board of Facial Plastic & Reconstructive Surgery, along with the American Board of Otolaryngology-Head & Neck Surgery.

 The Facial Paralysis & Bell’s Palsy Foundation was founded in 2009, with the goal to provide support, encouragement, and resources to individuals and families dealing with facial paralysis and Bell’s Palsy.
-We are also dedicated to raising awareness of facial paralysis concerns within the medical community, and in society at large.
+We, as a facial paralysis center, are also dedicated to raising awareness of facial paralysis concerns within the medical community, and in society at large.

 What is a smile?

-Dr. Azizzadeh often answers patient question on RealSelf.com.
+Dr. Azizzadeh, a trusted reconstructive and facial reanimation surgeon, often answers patient question on RealSelf.com.
 Below are some of his responses.

 Facial Paralysis affects far more than the movement and coordination of the facial muscles.
 The result of having Bell’s palsy and other forms of facial paralysis cut much deeper than what can be observed from the outside.
+Understanding the emotional aspect of facial paralysis, our facial paralysis center strives to provide comprehensive support to patients.
 It’s important to consider the extreme emotional impact that having facial paralysis makes on people’s lives.